 - Multiple types of toxicity ranking screens have demonstrated a high correlation of phenotypic endpoints in C. elegans to rat LD50s, with C. elegans data and mouse data predicting toxicity ranking in rat equally well.

 Our Core Purpose

-    Reduce the cost and burden of animal testing by utilizing C. elegans nematodes as standard Tier 1 alternatives for animal testing.
+- Utilizing C. elegans nematodes as standard Tier 1 alternatives for animal testing.